 Youth Communication publishes stories written by teens about the issues they face.
 The stories can be used as tools to engage young people in conversations about a range of topics and developmental challenges.
-Anthologies include girls' issues, masculinity, diversity and cultural competence, and growing up Muslim, among others.
 Curricula are available for purchase on topics including social and emotional learning in high school (In Real Life), social and emotional learning in middle school (#trending), positive masculinity (Real Men 2.0), girls' empowerment (Real As Me), and career readiness (On My Way).
-Training is offered for Youth Communication curricula.
-Anthologies of stories by teens are available for purchase.

-A project of the Southern Poverty Law Center, Teaching Tolerance offers web-based classroom activities and free teaching kits on a range of topics such as race and ethnicity, ability, gender and sexual identity, and other social justice issues.
+A project of the Southern Poverty Law Center, Learning for Justice offers anti-bias classroom activities and lesson plans on a range of topics such as race and ethnicity, ability, gender and sexual identity, and other social justice issues.

 Guidelines for Healthy Food and Beverages for Adolescent Health Programs

 Developed by ACT for Youth for program providers funded by the New York State Department of Health, these nutrition guidelines give practical ideas for offering healthy food choices, raising awareness about nutrition, and engaging participants in menu planning and food preparation.

 This collection of easy-to-follow, healthy recipes was developed by the NYS 4-H Youth Development and Cornell University Division of Nutritional Sciences.